KenDickey/Small/RuntimeModel.md

 Key ideas: Horizontal vs Vertical Encoding and Hashing.

-Dictionarys map Keys to Values.
+_Dictionarys_ map Keys to Values.
-Each Smalltalk object responds to a method #Hash which reponds with a SmallInteger which is used to shorten lookup time.
+Each Smalltalk object responds to a method ```Smalltalk #hash ``` which reponds with a SmallInteger which is used to shorten lookup time.
 [Wikipedia.org]

-Horizontal encoding maps categories to bits which can be tested individually, e.g. (#sphere->1, #cube->2, #ball->4, #rectangel->8, #square->16).
+_Horizontal Encoding_ maps categories to bits which can be tested individually, e.g. (#sphere->1, #cube->2, #ball->4, #rectangel->8, #square->16).
 This is used where there are few categories and an object may be classified in multiple categories (e.g. Sphere+Ball, Square+Rectangle)

-Vertical Encodings are just numberings and may be used where there are many categories, each of which is distinct from all others.
+_Vertical Encoding_s are just numberings and may be used where there are many categories, each of which is distinct from all others.
 E.g. (#triangle->4, #rectangle->4, #pentagram->5, #hexagram->6)